Remote development benefits and best practices

 Traditionally, developers have run their integrated development environments (IDEs) on their local machines.
-In the last few years, there has been a growing interest in moving development workspaces and IDEs to the cloud, but a recent survey showed that over 90 percent of professional developers had not use cloud IDEs with any regularity.
+In the last few years, there has been a growing interest in moving development workspaces and IDEs to the cloud.
 We’ve written before about some of the roadblocks that have prevented more developers from moving to the cloud.

 We are big proponents of cloud-based development here at Coder and believe that cloud-powered development environments are the best solution for any development team whether co-located, hybrid remote, or fully remote.

 With developer workspaces hosted in the cloud, teams can connect from wherever they are physically located.
 Cloud IDEs and remote desktop solutions (VNC) allow developers to work as securely as they would from the office.

 Because the compute-intensive work like compile and assembly is being done in the cloud, developers can basically use any device (even an iPad) to access their workspaces.
 This can significantly reduce costs for companies since developer workstations tend to be pricey.
 It also makes “bring your own device” (BYOD) an option, which, depending upon the location of the developer, may be the only option because of regulations governing shipping technologies to certain countries.

 Although not the case with every cloud-based IDE, with Coder the source code never needs to leave the security of the company’s cloud infrastructure.
 It remains in the Git repositories and on the Kubernetes cluster where the developer workspaces reside, not on developers’ laptops.

 So you’ve got your remote development team in place.
 You’ve implemented appropriate technological solutions.
 Here are some best practices that reinforce the benefits of remote models while mitigating the challenges.